cal-itp/data-analyses/gtfs_digest/_bunching.md

     * One minute came from analyzing data.

 2. [Wikipedia Bus Bunching](https://en.wikipedia.org/wiki/Bus_bunching)
-    * Two or more transit behicles that were scheduled at regular intervals are bunched together.
+    * Two or more transit vehicles that were scheduled at regular intervals are bunched together.
     * Occurs because the first vehicle falls behind the schedule.
     * The first vehicle picks up passengers who are actually waiting for the second vehicle.
     * Picking up these passengers delay the first vehicle even more, allowing the second bus to catch up and decrease the interval between them.